Piney Point Village, Texas: County, federal, and state representation

 Harris County Precinct Three, headed by Steve Radack as of 2008, serves Piney Point Village.

 Harris Health System (formerly Harris County Hospital District) designated Northwest Health Center for ZIP code 77024 and Valbona Health Center (formerly People's Health Center) in Greater Sharpstown for 77063.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.

 Piney Point Village is located in District 136 of the Texas House of Representatives.
 As of 2008 Beverly Woolley represents the district.
 Piney Point Village is within District 7 of the Texas Senate; as of 2008 Dan Patrick represents the district.

 Piney Point Village is in Texas's 7th congressional district; in 2008, the pro-Republican Party publication Human Events identified the zip code 77024 as the zip code that gave the eighth largest contribution to John McCain's 2008 U.S. Presidential Election campaign.
 The zip code, which includes the portion of Piney Point Village north of the Buffalo Bayou, gave $540,309 United States dollars by October 24, 2008.
 As of 2019, however, the 7th congressional district is represented by a Democrat, Lizzie Pannill Fletcher.

+Politics

+In the 2016 presidential election, Piney Point Village went to Republican nominee Donald Trump with 1,212 votes (68%) while Democratic nominee Hillary Clinton received 499 votes (28%).
+In the 2020 presidential election, Piney Point Village tallied 1,414 votes (66%) for Republican nominee Trump and 691 votes (32%) for Democratic nominee Joe Biden.
+In the 2024 presidential election, Republican nominee Trump garnered 1,336 votes (70%) in Piney Point Village to Democratic nominee Kamala Harris's 519 votes (27%).